-Dominance is shown with the puffing-out of wings, crouching down with an arched back, and the bearing of fangs with open-mouth hissing; while submission and compliance is shown by the covering of the face with their wings and the exposure of the back of their neck as they stare at the ground and make a high-pitch chirping noise, similar to an owl’s distress call.
+Dominance is shown with the puffing-out of wings, crouching down with an arched back, and the bearing of teeth with open-mouth hissing; while submission and compliance is shown by the covering of the face with the wings and the exposure of the back of the neck as the submissive stares at the ground and makes a high-pitch chirping noise, similar to an owl’s distress call.

 If a harpy shows submission during an argument, it is considered the dominant’s duty to not allow the display to progress to a fight.